Artificial Intelligence Glossary

 Temperature

-A setting that controls the randomness and creativity of AI-generated outputs.
+A setting that controls the randomness and creativity of AI-generated outputs by adjusting how predictable versus diverse the responses will be.

 Token

-The basic unit of text that AI language models process, typically representing about 4 characters or 0.75 words.
+The basic unit of text that AI models process, typically representing 3-4 characters or about 0.75 words, used for pricing and context limits.

 Token Limit

-Maximum number of tokens (text units) an AI model can process in a single request.
+Maximum number of tokens (text units) an AI model can process in a single request, determining conversation length and memory span.

 Tokenizer

-The component that converts text into numerical tokens that AI models can process and generate.
+The component that converts text into numerical tokens that AI models can process and generate, enabling language understanding and text creation.

 Tool Use

-AI models capability to interact with external tools, APIs, and systems to complete tasks.
+AI models capability to interact with external tools, APIs, and systems to complete complex tasks that require real-world data or actions.

 Top-K Sampling

-A text generation technique that limits token selection to the K most probable next tokens, balancing creativity and coherence.
+A text generation technique that limits token selection to the K most probable next tokens, preventing repetitive or nonsensical AI outputs.

 Transfer Learning

-Leveraging pre-trained AI models and adapting them for new tasks, reducing training time and data requirements.
+Leveraging pre-trained AI models and adapting them for new tasks, reducing training time and data requirements while improving performance.

 V